-This post is one where I want to let you in on some things I have learned just in the last few years about why it’s so important to care of yourself in mind, body and spirit.
+This post is one where I want to let you in on some things I have learned just in the last few years about why it’s so important to care for yourself in mind, body, and spirit.

 Top 3 Self Care Tips